 Study bias.
-The incentives that drive academic career progression do not align with the long-term objectives of science progression (Chambers et al., 2015).
-In the current academic culture, a highly perceived published research paper is expected to present a neat story, to show no signs of methodological problems, and to report conclusive and significant results (Giner-Sorolla, 2012; Kerr, 1998; Nosek et al., 2012; Simmons et al., 2011).
-Looking at the scientific process, which tends to present many challenges, this is not realistic in the majority of research projects.
-Therefore, we must remain sceptical and consider a likely influence of biases, particularly if not adequately reported.
-Within the lifecycle of individual studies - or primary studies, which might be included in a systematic review, biases can arise at multiple points that may be worsened by researcher and literature biases.
-This includes decisions from the early planning stages of a study (e.g., flawed study design) to methods, including data collection (e.g., selection bias, interviewer bias), analysis (e.g., citation bias, analytical flexibility), and the publication process (e.g., file drawer problem, Munafò et al., 2017).
-A large body of research, predominantly on clinical trials, has focused on the study of how different biases such as performance bias, detection bias, attrition bias, reporting bias, and others can impact results of primary studies (Lundh & Gøtzsche, 2008; Schulz et al., 1995).
+The incentives that drive academic career progression do not align with the long-term objectives of scientific progress (Chambers et al., 2015).
+In the current academic culture, a high impact published research paper is expected to present a tidy story, to show no signs of methodological problems, and to report conclusive significant results (Giner Sorolla, 2012; Kerr, 1998; Nosek et al., 2012; Simmons et al., 2011).
+The scientific process presents many challenges, and realistically the majority of research projects are unlikely to reach completion without some unforeseen hurdles, or surprising results, but we have not yet culturally normalised the reporting of these events in their entirety.
+Therefore, we must consider incomplete reporting a likely influence of bias.

+-Within the lifecycle of individual studies - or primary studies, - which might be included in a systematic review, biases can arise at multiple points that may, in turn, be heightened worsened by aforementioned researcher and literature biases.
+This includes decisions from the early planning stages of a study (e.g., flawed study design) to methods, including data collection (e.g. selection bias, Keiding & Louis, 2018; interviewer bias, West & Blom, 2016), analysis (e.g., inadequate use of statistic tests, analytical flexibility; Simmons et al., 2011), and the writing and publication process (e.g., selective reporting, McGauran et al., 20; citation bias, Gøtzsche 2022; file drawer problem, Munafò et al., 2017).
+A large body of research, predominantly on clinical trials, discovered that the results of primary studies including the distortion of results, reduced reliability, and generalisability are all influencedmediated byhas focused on the study of how different biases such as performance bias, detection bias, attrition bias, reporting bias, amongst and others can impact the results of primary studies (Lundh & Gøtzsche, 2008; Schulz et al., 1995).
+They can lead to distortion of results, reduced reliability and generalisability.
+Crucially, biased studies are then likely to may lead to misleading outcomes in systematic reviews and meta-analyses, which can compound and produce a skewed perspective of the effect of interest despite the systematic reviewers' best intentions (Kvarven et al., 2019).

 Biased research can also stem from questionable research practices motivated by the perverse incentives in academic culture.
-These include manipulating the p-value to ensure it is below the alpha level (usually .05; i.e. p-hacking, Pennington, 2023, p.
+These include manipulating the p-value to ensure it is below the alpha level (usually .05; i.e. p hacking, Pennington, 2023, p.
 130) and therefore "statistically significant", hypothesising after the results are known ('HARKing', Kerr, 1998) and selective reporting (Simmons et al., 2011).
 Biases are not necessarily the result of a premeditated attempt to mislead on the part of the researchers, but likely a product of the system in which researchers operate or even that they are simply unaware that such research practices are frowned upon.
 Biases in primary studies can lead to distortion of results, reduced reliability and generalisability.
 Crucially, biased studies may lead to misleading systematic reviews and meta-analyses, which can in turn compound and produce a skewed perspective of the effect of interest despite the systematic reviewers' best intentions (Kvarven et al., 2019).